 Achievement is the pinnacle of why we actually meet — come together for a purpose.
 Yet the amount of meeting invites that miss a clear purpose is …phenomenal!
 It’s simple to include in invites or to start meetings with ‘we are here for the purpose of…’.
 Or is it the hardest thing to say because people don’t feel safe in their organisations?
-Shaping good achievement in your meetings depends on actions, decisions, and artifacts created.
+Shaping good achievement in your meetings depends on actions, decisions, and artefacts created.
 It’s all about the outcome you are there for.

 Start to influence the key elements of productive meetings by first taking an ‘economic view’.
 Gain insight to your current performance with HBR Cost of a meeting calculator. (and let me know how you scored!)